actions/runner/docs/design/coreclr.md

   - osx-x64
   - linux-x64

-We will change download urls to an azure blob url (firewall considerations) but we will continue to offer [release metadata](https://github.com/Microsoft/vsts-agent/releases) along with the source.
+We will change download urls to an Azure CDN url backed by Azure blob storage (firewall considerations and github throttling during agent update) but we will continue to offer [release metadata](https://github.com/Microsoft/vsts-agent/releases) along with the source.

 The agent major version will remain 2.x.
 Agents will still update along major version lines if we choose to register the appropriate paths.